chef-boneyard/chef-rfc/new/debug_levels.md

 ## Specification

-We propose the addition of a number of addition log levels. `debug` level, since it is widely documented and used, would become the level appropriate for users of Chef to gain better understanding of why a chef client run is failing.
-This would include the output from system commands, ohai timing data, and some details from exceptions.
-`author` log level would include all `debug` output, as well as full details from exceptions.
-`maintainer` log level would include all of the above, as well as full output from Ohai plugins, debug logging of HTTP requests, and so on.
+We propose to move the chef client, and related libraries, to a structured logging format.
+This would allow us to tag individual log messages with extended metadata, such as the resource/subsystem, the cookbook we're running in, the log level and so on.
+We would then update the logging commands to allow the user to specify a set of tags that they're interested in, allowing a user to only get log output from the resources associated with a single cookbook.

 ## Downstream Impact

-Any libraries that Chef includes (such as Ohai, mixlib-authentication and so on) would need to be updated to use appropriate log levels.
+Any libraries that Chef includes (such as Ohai, mixlib-authentication and so on) would need to be updated to use structured logging.

 ## Copyright